How Temecula Affordable Dentist Sedation Dentistry Can Help You Relax

 - Inhaled minimal sedation.
 You breathe nitrous oxide sedation combined with oxygen through a mask.
 The mask is placed over your nose.
 This nitrous oxide — otherwise known as “laughing gas” — sedation gas helps you relax.
-Your dentist can control the amount of sedation you receive, and the gas tends to wear off quickly.
-This is the only form of sedation where you may be able to drive yourself home after the procedure.
+Your Dentist can control the amount of sedation you receive, and the gas tends to wear off quickly.
+This is the only form of sedation where you may drive yourself home after the procedure.

 - Oral sedation.
-Depending on the total dose given, oral sedation can range from minimal to moderate.
+Depending on the dose of oral sedation, relaxation ranges from minimal to moderate.
 For minimal sedation, you take a pill.
 Typically, the tablet is Halcion.
 It is a member of the same drug family as Valium.
 It is usually taken about an hour before the procedure.
 The pill will make you drowsy.
 You will still be awake.
-A larger dose may be given to produce moderate sedation.
+The Dentist may give a larger dose to produce moderate sedation.
 This is the type of anesthesia most commonly associated with sedation dentistry.
-Some people become groggy enough from moderate oral sedation to fall asleep during the procedure.
+Some people become groggy enough from moderate oral sedation to fall asleep.
 They usually can, though, be awakened with a gentle shake.

 - IV moderate sedation.
 You receive the sedative drug through a vein, so it goes to work more quickly.
-This method allows the dentist to continually adjust the level of sedation.
+This method allows the Dentist to adjust the level of sedation continually.

 - Deep sedation and general anesthesia.
-You get medications that will make you either almost unconscious or totally unconscious.
+You get medications that will make you almost unconscious.
 While you are under general anesthesia, you cannot easily be awakened.
 You must wait until the effects of the anesthesia wear off.
-We can also reverse the effects with medication.
+We can also reverse the effects of medication.